yangyangwithgnu/the_new_world_linux/README.md

 </div>

 ###3.2 搭梯翻墙
-> "Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers."
+> _Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers._
 >
 > ---- \<\<Art.
 19, Universal Declaration of Human Rights, 1948\>\>.